TechnicalPursuit/TIBET/README.md

 # TIBET

-TIBET is a seamless front-end framework blending the best features of today's modern JavaScript modules with a powerful set of interactive development tools.
+TIBET is a seamless front-end framework blending the best features of today's modern JavaScript modules with a powerful set of development tools.

-Designed specifically for large-scale Enterprise and Government-class web applications, TIBET is more like Smalltalk than Scheme, bringing tag-driven development, advanced OO, and immersive development tools to JavaScript.
+Designed specifically for large-scale Enterprise and Government-class web applications, TIBET is more like Smalltalk than Scheme, bringing tag-driven development, advanced OO, and immersive development to JavaScript.

 # Installation